Dr Sophia Gazla

 Training, qualifications & experience

-I am a qualified Counselling Psychologist, having completed the Doctorate in Counselling Psychology.
-I am trained in Humanistic, Psychodynamic as well as Second and Third Wave Cognitive-Behavioural Models of Therapy.
+I am a Doctor of Counselling Psychology.
+I am trained in Humanistic-Existential, Psychodynamic as well as Second and Third Wave Cognitive-Behavioural Models of Therapy.
 I describe my approach as pluralistic as I draw upon these models to inform a tailored approach to understanding and working with clients' presenting issues and hopes for the therapy process.

 I have a Masters in Psychology Research and a keen interest in understanding how psychology theory and research can foster psychological health, wellbeing and meaningful living within the therapy process.